dealii-courses/sissa-mhpc-lab-03/README.md

 ### ParameterHandler

 1. Follow the documentation of the class `ParameterAcceptor` (from "A typical usage of this class").
-Derive your `Step3` class from `ParameterAcceptor`, and add a function that initializes the class given a parameter file name, i.e., `initialize("parameters.prm")`, by calling `ParameterAcceptor::initialize(...)`
+Derive your `Step3` class from `ParameterAcceptor`, and initialize the `ParameterAcceptor` class using the string `"Step3"`.
+Add a function that initializes the class given a parameter file name, i.e., `initialize("parameters.prm")`, by calling `ParameterAcceptor::initialize(...)`

 2. Add the following parameters to your `Step3` class, and make sure they are used throughout your code